okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-sign-in-pwd-phone/main/ios/integrationsteps.md

 This is done by creating an instance of `MultifactorLogin` and passing into its initializer a `configuration` object and `stephandler` closure.
 The `stephandler` closure is called whenever application interaction is requested during the password recovery flow.
-In this case it's called for the following user interactions:
+In this case, the `stephandler` closure is called for the following user interactions:

 1. Choose the phone factor for authentication
 2. Choose the phone factor type (in this case SMS)